ItsJustShepherd/Loki/README.md

 This is used for backing up the current ```loki.key``` file or for generating a new one, don't loose it!

 `-hook` ✔
-This is for sending files to yourself via Discord Webooks (dhooks), the sFTP or SCP commands in Linux.
-At present and by default it'll only send the ```loki.key``` file along with a message to Discord Webooks (dhooks).
+This is for sending files to yourself via Discord Webooks (dhooks), at present and by default it'll only send the ```loki.key``` file along with a message to Discord Webooks (dhooks).

 `-vault` 🚧
 Vault can be used to secure copy files from remote servers, or locally, into Loki's vault system which has a unique and seperate key as a whole to ```loki.key``` - it's strongly suggested you only add or remove files from the vault through Loki as to avoid accident file destruction.

+`-share` ❌
+Send files over the Linux scp command, but it gets packaged up in a nice lokified zip first.

 ## Acknowledgements: ❗
 ### Supporters;